Tikoy rolls are soft and chewy sticky rice rolls made with glutinous rice flour, filled with red bean paste, and coated in a sesame-peanut mixture.

 Instructions

-- Make the peanut-sesame coating: Toast the sesame seeds in a dry pan until golden.
-Let cool slightly, then grind together with the peanuts until fine (but not pasty).
+- Make the coating: Toast sesame seeds until lightly golden and nutty.
+Let cool, then finely crush with peanuts.
 Set aside.

-- Make the batter: Whisk together the glutinous rice flour, sugar, a pinch of salt, vanilla (optional), and ¾ cup water until smooth.
-The batter should be thin and pourable.
+- Make the batter: In a bowl, combine rice flour, sugar, salt, vanilla (if using), and water.
+Mix until smooth and pourable.

 Notes

-- Peanuts: Use salted or unsalted roasted or toasted peanuts.
+- Peanuts: Use fresh roasted or toasted peanuts, salted or unsalted.

 I have been looking fot this recipe i am so happy to find it here.
 My son and i made it and it turned out so good!
 Maraming salamat!